phpbenchmarks/php/README.md

 ## What is www.phpbenchmarks.com?

-You will find lot of benchmarks for PHP frameworks, template engines and JSON serializers on [phpbenchmarks.com](http://www.phpbenchmarks.com).
+You will find a lot of benchmarks for PHP and PHP libraries on [phpbenchmarks.com](http://www.phpbenchmarks.com).

 Benchmarks results are available from PHP 5.6 to latest version.